| Peace and Friendship Stadium |

 It is built right opposite Karaiskaki

-Stadium, on the seafront.
-The arena was designed by architects
+Stadium, on the seafront (actually on reclaimed land).
+The arena

-25 million (1983 prices).
-In 1991 it received the Golden Award by
+at a cost of € 25 million (1983 prices).
+In 1991 it received

-IAKS (International Working Group for the Construction of Sports and
+the Golden Award by IAKS (International Working Group for the Construction

-ice skating etc, but also concerts, conventions and exhibitions.
+handball, ice skating etc, and also concerts, conventions and exhibitions. |

 Peace and Friendship Stadium was one of the venues of the 2004